To use OAuth 2.0 in your application, you need an OAuth 2.0 client ID, which your application uses when requesting an OAuth 2.0 access token.

 Important: When you prepare to release your app to your users, follow these steps again in a production project and create a new OAuth 2.0 client ID for your production app.
 For production apps, use your own private key to sign the production app's

 .apkfile.
 For more information, see Signing your applications.

 - Paste the SHA1 fingerprint into the form where requested.

 - Click Create.

-If your application accesses APIs directly from iOS, you will need the application's Bundle ID and (optionally) its Apple App Store ID:
+If your application accesses APIs directly from iOS, you will need the application's Bundle ID and, optionally, its Apple App Store ID and Team ID:

-- The application's Bundle ID is the bundle identifier as listed in the app's
+The application's Bundle ID is the bundle identifier as listed in the app's .plist file.
+For example:

-- The application's App Store ID is in the app's iTunes URL, if the app was published in the Apple iTunes App Store.
+The application's App Store ID is in the app's App Store URL, if the app was published in the Apple App Store.
 For example, in the app URL

 After creating your iOS credentials and obtaining a Client ID, you use the Installed Application OAuth 2.0 flow to communicate with Google APIs.

-The console does not require any additional information to create OAuth 2.0 credentials for other types of installed applications.
+The console does not require any additional information to create OAuth 2.0 credentials for desktop applications.